minomy13/minomy13/README.md

 - Teedy (Document Management System) App for iOS
 - Test driven development of ray tracer based on book by Jamis buck
 - Reimagined 'nerdfetch' in Rust; faster and customizable
-- Comic book collection cataloging software with integration for major APIs (primarily [Metron](https://metron.cloud))
+- Comic book collection cataloging software with integration for major APIs

 #### My Stack
 ##### General